7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 The cutaway will give great access to the higher frets, and the under-saddle pickup offers natural-sounding amplification if you decide to plug it into an amp or computer.

 Check out the video below to hear what the Ibanez sounds like.
-The language is German, but it does a great job of showcasing all of the sounds the dreadnough is capable of.

 Key Features: